Relieve your tinnitus

 All the leading hearing device manufacturers have models integrated with tinnitus sound therapy.
-Soothing sounds or background noise delivered to your ears helps to distract you away from your tinnitus and blends it into the background.
+Soothing sounds or background noise delivered to your ears helps to distract your thoughts away from your tinnitus and helps to blend it into the background.

 Not just a hearing aid

 Don’t be put off by the thought of wearing hearing aids.
 These devices are mostly used for those who need improvement to their hearing, but they can also be used to help relieve tinnitus.

 A wide range of choice and style

 Tinnitus hearing solutions are available in a wide range of styles many of which are small, discreet and comfortable to wear.

 Key to Hearing can help you manage your tinnitus

 Keeley Salmon is an experienced hearing care professional who herself has mild tinnitus.
 Keeley had received specialist advisor training from the British Tinnitus Association and chairs the local Bournemouth Tinnitus Support group.